MLuckman/AnnotationProjectPULSAR/PULSARannotationDirections.md

 <Victim>children</Victim>
 <AspectExpression>kidnapped</AspectExpression>
 ``
-with a the two relevant links (FromJudgementToAspect and FromJudgementToVictim).
+with the two relevant links (FromJudgementToAspect and FromJudgementToVictim).